FormerLurker/Octolapse/octoprint_octolapse/static/docs/help/profiles.camera.camera_type.md

 ### Webcams
 Webcams must be accessible via http or https and must deliver jpg images (currently).
-Octolapse supports mjpegstreamer, yawcam, or any other streaming server or camera that can provide an image via a browser link.
+Octolapse supports mjpg_streamer, yawcam, or any other streaming server or camera that can provide an image via a browser link.

 This camera type can be used to call a script when a snapshot needs to be taken.
 The primary use here is for DSLR cameras that support triggering, though there are lots of interesting things you could probably do here.
 I haven't done it yet, but I believe you could also use this to trigger a camera via GPIO.